 Chefs must be high-energy, but they must also contribute to a positive environment for the rest of the staff.
 An upbeat demeanor in the face of pressure can change the whole feeling of a kitchen from one of stress to one of camaraderie.

 Executive Chef Josh Hasho of Omni Hotels & Resorts explains, “I hire Escoffier students because I’ve noticed a different work ethic that they possess that maybe some other culinary students don’t have.
 It was very consistent, hard working, positive attitudes.
 When you’re interviewing someone, you’re really looking for that connection, that high energy level, someone that’s really into getting their foot in the door.
 I think that goes a lot further than what’s on the piece of paper.
 That energy level is really what we’re looking for.”

 An executive chef may not be able to gauge these traits from a simple interview, so culinary or pastry graduates may be asked to “stage” their skills.
 A stage is a trial shift where the hiring chef can assess your skills in the kitchen in real time.
 Chefs will be looking for movement with purpose, high-energy, and of course, culinary school fundamentals.

 Basic culinary knowledge is the foundation for any aspiring chef.
 But it must be supplemented with practical business skills, passion, organization, energy, and coachability to turn an applicant into a must-hire.

 To start down the path towards your culinary career, learn more about the Culinary Arts and Pastry Arts programs at Auguste Escoffier School of Culinary Arts.
-We work with dozens of employers to help match graduates with industry externships and provide lifetime career assistance.
+We work with dozens of employers to help match graduates with industry externships and provide career assistance.